vronjec/hephaestus-windows/README.md

 *   Disable System Restore temporarily for improved performance and create an initial system restore point when done
-*   Install Chrome, Firefox and Opera with LastPass browser extension
 *   Enable Windows Subsystem for Linux (WSL)
 *   Enable Hyper-V and install Docker CE for Windows
+*   Install latest Google Chrome, Mozilla Firefox browsers and Opera with LastPass browser extension

 ## Requirements